DKlahre/caribbean-arbitrage/README.md

 <H4>The app allows the purser to check inventory and do onboard business transactions before</br>
 reaching the physical point of sale.
 In the same way, purchasing ship supplies can be done</br>
 to take care of the needs of the passengers.
-Sales tax and currency conversions are automatically</br>
+Sales tax and currency conversions are automa-</br>
-calculated between a range of 6 carribbean currencies.</br></H4>
+tically calculated between a range of 6 carribbean currencies.</br></H4>

 <H4>
 <i>Java and react build:</i></br>